On Classical and Bayesian Asymptotics in Stochastic Differential Equations with Random Effects having Mixture Normal Distributions: Abstract

 Apart from the applicabilities of mixture models to various well-known statistical problems, it is worth noting that mixtures have important roles to play even in random effects models.
 Indeed, since mixture models are appropriate for data that are expected to arise from different sub-populations, these provide interesting extension of ordinary random effects models to random effects models associated with multiple sub-populations.
 From the authors' perspective, this provides a particularly sound motivation for considering mixture distributions for the random effects.

-It is important to note that system of $SDE$'s where the random effect parameters are samples from Gaussian mixtures, has also been considered by \ctn{Maud16}.
-However, asymptotically, their contribution is confined to only proving weak consistency of the $MLE$ in the $iid$ set-up.
-In contrast, we are able to prove strong and weak consistency of the $MLE$ in the $iid$ and non-$iid$ cases, respectively, asymptotic normality of the $MLE$ in both $iid$ and non-$iid$ set-ups, and consistency and asymptotic normality of the Bayesian posterior distribution.
+It is important to note that while we independently pursued our investigation on system of $SDE$s where the random effect parameters are samples from Gaussian mixtures, we later came to know that it has also been considered by \ctn{Maud16}.
+However, asymptotically, their contribution is confined to only proving weak consistency of the $MLE$ in the $iid$ setup.
+In contrast, we are able to prove strong and weak consistency of the $MLE$ in the $iid$ and non-$iid$ cases, respectively, asymptotic normality of the $MLE$ in both $iid$ and non-$iid$ setups, and consistency and asymptotic normality of the Bayesian posterior distribution.

 For finite samples \ctn{Maud16} recommend the standard $EM$ algorithm (\ctn{Dempster77}) for computation of $MLE$ and the standard Bayes Information Criterion ($BIC$) (see, for example, \ctn{Kass95}) for selecting the number of mixture components (see \ctn{Leroux92} and \ctn{Keribin00} for $BIC$ related to mixture models).
-In the Bayesian set-up it is natural to consider the number of mixture components to be unknown and place a prior on this unknown quantity.
-Recently, \ctn{Das17} have proposed a novel and efficient transformation based variable-dimensional Markov chain Monte Carlo method to simulate from variable-dimensional distributions; they refer to this method as Trandimensional Transformation based Markov chain Monte Carlo (TTMCMC) and demonstrate the success of this method and its supremacy over the erstwhile reversible jump Markov chain Monte Carlo (RJMCMC) method (\ctn{Green95}, \ctn{Richardson97}) specifically in the case of mixtures with unknown number of components.
-Hence, we recommend TTMCMC for the Bayesian version of our $SDE$ mixture problem.
+In the Bayesian setup it is natural to consider the number of mixture components to be unknown and place a prior on this unknown quantity.
+This of course renders the problem variable-dimensional.
+We develop the Bayesian asymptotic theory for this variable-dimensional setup as well.

+Bayesian model implementation in the variable-dimensional framework is a non-trivial exercise and it is now well-known that the traditional reversible jump Markov Chain Monte Carlo method (\ctn{Green95}, \ctn{Richardson97}) can be quite inefficient for the purpose.
+Recently, \ctn{Das17} have proposed a novel and efficient transformation based variable-dimensional Markov chain Monte Carlo method to simulate from variable-dimensional distributions; they refer to this method as Transdimensional Transformation based Markov chain Monte Carlo (TTMCMC) and demonstrate in particular the success of this method in mixture problems with unknown number of components.
+Indeed, as we demonstrate in this article with simulation studies and a real stock market data application, even in the $SDE$ setup, TTMCMC yields excellent performance.